Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - Created a math operation for the integer  then returned the answer as an integer.
 - Created two more methods of the same name utilizing method overflow with different values passed into each.
 - The second method is a decimal value and the third method a string.
-- The string value was converted to an integer for a multiplication calcution.
+- The string value was converted to an integer for a multiplication calculation.
 - The result was return as an integer value.

 ### [Method Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/MethodSubmissionAssignment)
 - Created a class.
 - In that class, created a method that takes two integers are parameters.
 - One of the parameters were optional as an input being passed in as 0.
-- WIth requests in the console, asked the user to iinput two numbers one at a time.
+- With requests in the console, asked the user to input two numbers one at a time.
 - The second input could be left black if the user didn't want to input a second number.
 - Made the call to the method in the class, passing in the one or two numbers entered.
-- If the second number was black, it was automaticaly supplied with a 0 as the value as stated from above.
+- If the second number was black, it was automatically supplied with a 0 as the value as stated from above.

 ### [Method Class Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/MethodClassSubmissionAssignment)
 - Created a class.
-- In that class, created a void method that takes two integers as parameters with the method performing a math calculation on the first integer and displying the second integer to the screen.
+- In that class, created a void method that takes two integers as parameters with the method performing a math calculation on the first integer and displaying the second integer to the screen.
 - In the main() method of the console app, instantiated the class.
 - Called the method in the class passing in tow numbers.
 - Called the method in the class specifying the parameters by name.